Universal Network Generation Model via Exponential Probabilistic Growth and Vari-linear Preferential Attachment: Methods

-\bmhead{Acknowledgements} This work is supported by the National Natural Science Foundation of China (T2293771), the STI 2030—Major Projects (2022ZD0211400), the Sichuan Province Outstanding Young Scientists Foundation (2023NSFSC1919) and the New Cornerstone Science Foundation through the XPLORER PRIZE.
+\bmhead{Acknowledgements} This work is supported by the STI 2030-Major Projects (2022ZD0211400), the National Natural Science Foundation of China (T2293771), the Sichuan Province Outstanding Young Scientists Foundation (2023NSFSC1919) and the New Cornerstone Science Foundation through the XPLORER PRIZE.

 \bmhead{Author contribution} J.R. and L.L. conceptualized and designed the research, revised the manuscript and reviewed all the results.
 J.R. collected the experimental datasets, developed the algorithm, performed the numeric analysis and led in drafting the manuscript.
+We thank Xifei Fu for helpful discussions.

 \bmhead{Competing interest declaration} The authors declare no competing interests.

 \begin{appendices}